Staff Prep 08: FastAPI Request Lifecycle — From TCP to Response

 Layer 4: middleware execution order

-Middleware in Starlette/FastAPI wraps the application in a stack.
-The first middleware added is the outermost wrapper — it runs first on requests and last on responses.
-The last middleware added is the innermost.
+Middleware in Starlette wraps the app in a stack, and the order surprises people.
+The first middleware added is the outermost wrapper, so it runs first on requests and last on responses.
+The last one added sits tightest around the handler.
+I've debugged more than one production mystery that turned out to be middleware ordering.

 import time